National Quality Standard

 In this series, Dr Amanda Niland talks about how music forms an integral part of a child’s family, community and culture, and outlines how it can be used as a powerful tool for learning and development.
 She also delves into the foundations of music, ‘musicking’ and musical skills for both educators and children.

 - the central role of music in children’s lives

-- how music contributes to children’s sense of belonging and developing identity
+- how music contributes to children’s sense of belonging and identity

-- strategies and resources you can use to increase your confidence and ability to share in music-making with young children.
+- strategies and resources to increase your confidence and ability to share in music-making with young children.